Note: this page is still work in progress and more details will be filled in later.

 Quality of students

 In a school’s Common Data Set report, there is field call C12 in the 2021-2022 form that shows the average high school GPA of the students who received acceptance and enrolled.
 For example, the University of Oregon’s 2021-2022 showed their average GPA is 3.73 with 99.6% of students reporting.
-This data shows the academic preparedness and achievement of the students you will encounter in that university.
+This data shows the academic preparedness and achievement of the students you will encounter at that university.
 A school with highly motivated and prepared learners is great for the school and lift all students.
 If your GPA is too far below the school’s mean GPA, it might mean getting into that school will be a challenge.

 Some schools emphasize a collaborative atmosphere on their campus.
 Their assignments would typically have groups of students working together.
 When they admit students, they look for students that have demonstrated good collaboration and empathy and the student body as a whole demonstrates those attributes.